openrndr/openrndr-guide/docs/10_OPENRNDR_Extras/C08_Quick_UIs.md

  [orx-gui](https://github.com/openrndr/orx/tree/master/orx-gui) provides a simple mechanism to create near zero-effort user interfaces. `orx-gui` is a tool written on top of [OPENRNDR's UI library](07_Interaction/C04UserInterfaces) with the intention of taking away most mental and work overhead involved in creating simple user interfaces intended for prototyping and hacking purposes.
 The core principle of `orx-gui` is to generate user interfaces only from annotated classes and properties.

- ## Prerequisites

- Assuming you are working on an [`openrndr-template`](https://github.com/openrndr/openrndr-template) based project, all you have to do is add "orx-gui" to the `orxFeatures` set in `build.gradle.kts`.
-Make sure to reimport the gradle project after adding the feature.

  `orx-gui` relies on annotated classes and properties using the annotations in [`orx-parameters`](https://github.com/openrndr/orx/tree/master/orx-parameters)

  `orx-gui` is incredibly powerful in combination with the live coding environment [`orx-olive`](https://github.com/openrndr/orx/tree/master/orx-gui), the guide covers that in the [live coding section](C03_Live_coding).
 That said, it is not a required combination.

+ ## Prerequisites

+ Assuming you are working on an [`openrndr-template`](https://github.com/openrndr/openrndr-template) based project, all you have to do is enable `orx-gui` in the `orxFeatures` set in `build.gradle.kts` and reimport the gradle project.

  ## Basic workflow